robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 }
 ```

-Using the Extract Method pattern, we will extract all all the deepest levels.
+Using the Extract Method pattern, we will extract all the deepest levels.

 ```java
 class Board {